 Mr. Chris Bradt; Frontier Energy.; Program Design and Management; (510) 463-6127

 Ms. Nancy Brockway; Consultant.
 Expertise on Utility Regulatory Policy; (617) 645-4018

 Mr. Lachman co-founded EEI in 1988.
 He has more than 40 years of experience in resource efficiency program design, evaluation, management, and training.
 His energy-related work has included setting up and managing low-income, state and utility energy efficiency programs, analysis and design of residential, commercial and industrial utility DSM programs, training field staff and program operators, and providing expert witness testimony.
 He has been a co-author of papers, articles and presentations on energy efficiency and its impacts on utilities, participants and non-participants.

 Mr. Lachman received his Bachelor of Arts degree in Psychology from Columbia College in 1972.
 He received his Masters Degree in English from Columbia University’s Teachers College in 1974.
-Before founding The Energy Efficiency Institute, he was a principal of Energy Solutions Inc., the executive officer of Vermont’s Residential Conservation Corporation; a regional and associate director of the University of Massachusetts’ Energy Extension Service; and the Energy Director of the Bennington-Rutland Opportunity Council.
+Before founding the Energy Efficiency Institute, he was a principal of Energy Solutions Inc., the executive officer of Vermont’s Residential Conservation Corporation; a regional and associate director of the University of Massachusetts’ Energy Extension Service; and the Energy Director of the Bennington-Rutland (VT) Opportunity Council.
 During 2010, he was hired to take over temporary management of the State of Vermont’s low-income weatherization program.
 Prior to his work in resource efficiency, Mr. Lachman taught English and basketball in public schools and helped manage a multi-million dollar real estate and property management firm in New York City.

 Paul A. Cillo